whatwatt-ch/whatwatt-go-documentation/docs/90-appendix/curl-options.md

 curl -i -X POST -d '{"setting": "new value"}' [URL]
 ```

-## Examples with WhatWatt Go
+## Examples with whatwatt Go

-Here are some practical examples for interacting with WhatWatt Go API:
+Here are some practical examples for interacting with whatwatt Go API:

 ```bash
 # Get device information with headers